What are trade receivables?

 A company’s trade receivables or accounts receivable are an important consideration when it comes to calculating working capital.
 Working capital is calculated as current assets minus current liabilities, with current assets including accounts receivable and inventory as well as cash and equivalents, and current liabilities including accounts payable.

 Where working capital is concerned, one significant metric is Days Sales Outstanding (DSO), which is defined as the time taken for a company to receive payment from customers after selling goods or services.
 A lower DSO is preferable, as the faster an invoice is paid, the sooner the seller can make use of cash.

 However, the other side of this equation is the buyer, who may wish to extend payment terms in order to increase their Days Payable Outstanding (DPO).
-This can result in a higher DSO for suppliers, which may not receive payment for 60 or 90 days in some cases.
+This can result in a higher DSO for suppliers, which may not receive payment for 30 days, 60, days, or even 90 days in some cases.

 Financing trade receivables

 When a company sells goods on credit, it has to pay for raw materials weeks or even months before receiving payment for the sale from its customers.
 This can lead to cash flow problems and make it difficult to fulfil customer orders or invest in business growth and research and development (R&D).
 As such, companies may choose to finance their trade receivables – in other words, seek early payment in exchange for a discount.

 Companies can achieve this in a number of different ways, including the use of AR finance and receivables finance solutions.
 Invoice factoring, for example, enables a company to sell its invoices to a factor at a discount, thereby receiving a percentage of the value of an invoice straight away.
 The factor will then be paid by the company’s customers at maturity.
 However, this can be an expensive funding option.